01 January - 31 December

 Artistically realized by father JJ Palliparambil OFM-Cap., resident artist in the monastery.
 The baptismal spring bubbles throughout the day and is supported by the images of the four evangelists, because we are baptized in the name of Him whose word they have written.
 The oval wall is a reference to John 1, 4-5, referring to life being the light of all people.
 This abstract-realistic sacred art dates from January 2023.
 One can find more information about this in the church itself.

-This beautifully sculpted altar is a former communion rail from the Franciscan church (current art academy) of Antwerp.
-Visual artist Father Geroen Debruycker later transformed it into an altar for the Franciscan church of the city of Sint-Truiden.
-When they closed the church in the year 2020, the altar was moved to the village of Meersel-Dreef.
-The altar depicts moments from the life of Francis of Assisi.
-Such as the approval of the Franciscan order, etc. The 2 ambos represent 2 Franciscan saints.
+This sculpted altar was originally a communion rail from the Franciscan church in Antwerp.
+Father Geroen Debruycker later transformed it into an altar for the Franciscan church of Sint Truiden.
+After that church closed in 2020, it was moved to Meersel Dreef.
+The altar shows scenes from the life of Francis of Assisi, including the approval of the order, and the two ambos depict two Franciscan saints.

 The Way of the Cross, painted by brother Max of the Brothers of Charity.
 Very unique as there are no other historical figures to be seen on it except for Mother Mary and Jesus.
 Brother Max painted this Way of the Cross for the former Capuchin Monastery of the village of Boom, and so the people that one can see on the paintings are residents from Boom in contemporary costume.
 The whole decorates the church and calls for stillness.

-Mr. Frederick Franck, a Dutch-American artist made the first design that is now located in New York.
-Replicas can be found in the Netherlands in the cities called ‘s-Hertogenbosch, Megen and Amsterdam.
-What one can see here standing in front of the church was created with permission from the Franck family and produced by Sprangers welding works from the city of Hoogstraten.
-It is completely made of metal.
-The statue is located on the church square and greets all pilgrims, churchgoers, retreatants and other casual visitors.
+Dutch-American artist Frederick Franck created the original design now in New York.
+Replicas exist in ’s Hertogenbosch, Megen and Amsterdam.
+The version here, made with permission from the Franck family and produced by Sprangers welding works in Hoogstraten, is entirely metal.
+Placed on the church square, the statue welcomes pilgrims, churchgoers, retreatants and other visitors.